TomWhitwell/SlowMovie/README.md

 3. Make sure dependencies are installed
   * `pip3 install ffmpeg`
   * `pip3 install ffmpeg-python`
-4. Test on hello world
+4. Test it out
-  * `python3 helloworld.py`
-  * FIXME helloworld.py needs to be updated
+  * Run `python3 slowmovie.py`.
+If everything installed properly, this should start playing `test.mp4`, a clip from Psycho, which is already in the /Videos directory.

 ## Usage